You read that right. A day without a road death anywhere in Europe—which sees on average around 70 deaths per day—just somehow happening.

 Well, there was an online pledge form.
 They managed to get a little over 100,000 people to fill it in.
 “Impressive results” according to EU transport commissioner Violeta Bulc.

 Some went out of their way, though.
 In Northamptonshire they took a break from pulling people over for offences to set up a trestle table and take some photos of people holding up cards pledging not to do things like commit the criminal offence of using their phone while driving.
-(Unfortunately the police’s original tweet has been deleted, so you’ll have to excuse the fact that in this image it’s embedded in the beginnings of a discussion about what is and what isn’t crime, the police’s contributions to which have also been deleted—but more on that at a later date.)
+(Unfortunately the original tweet was deleted following a farcical argument about driving offences not being criminal offences.)
 Maybe they could use this approach for other criminal offences.

-Now, I’m wondering whether a trestle table manned by police officers is the sort of thing that is going to attract, let alone cause a behaviour shift in, the dangerous drivers of Europe; let alone an online form which people find out about mainly by having previously subscribed to social media posts from police and road safety organisations and which they fill in because they want to spend two minutes of their day expressing a desire for decent road safety.
-These measures seem likely to only reach the people who don’t need to be reached.
+I’m forced to wonder whether a trestle table manned by police officers is the sort of thing that is going to attract the dangerous drivers of Europe, let alone cause a behaviour shift in their behaviour.
+I wonder the same about an online form which people find out about mainly by having previously subscribed to social media posts from police and road safety organisations and which they fill in because they want to spend two minutes of their day expressing a desire for decent road safety.
+These measures seem likely to reach only the people who don’t need to be reached.

 Let’s look at just one country because, unsurprisingly, it’s the only one for which I’ve got detailed data to hand: the UK (well—England, Wales and Scotland anyway).
 What are the chances of even a UK-only Project Edward succeeding?